 If you have just arrived on the train from Thailand you will need your first Malaysian money here.

-From here you can catch a bus to anywhere on the island as the RapidPenang Jetty bus terminal is on both your right and left as you exit the ferry area.
+From here you can catch a bus to anywhere on the island as the Rapid Penang Jetty Bus Terminal is on both your right and left as you exit the ferry area.

 If you need any help about which bus to catch, just ask at the bus terminal information office.

-You can also catch the "Free Cat" Penang bus here which takes you around the old part of Georgetown past many of the George Town Hotels and onto KOMTAR.
+This free bus service takes you around the old part of Georgetown past many of the George Town Hotels and then on to KOMTAR Bus Terminal.

-The free Penang bus now leaves from the new Terminal B, on the left hand side as you come down from the ferry.
+The free Penang bus now leaves from the new Terminal B, on the left-hand side as you come down from the ferry.

-They depart every 15 minutes or so.
+They leave every 15 minutes or so.